marcelm/cutadapt/README.md

 =========

 cutadapt uses a simple semi-global alignment algorithm, without any special optimizations.
-For speed, the algorithm is implemented as a Python extension module in calignmodule.c.
+For speed, the algorithm is implemented as a Python extension module in `calignmodule.c`.

 The program is sufficiently fast for my purposes, but speedups should be simple to achieve.